Fox Carlton Pond Camps/Campground

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-WOOLEN MILL HOLE is a river on Sandy River located in ME, near FARMINGTON.
+Woolen Mill Hole is a river on Sandy River located in Maine, near Farmington.
 Visit Woolen Mill Hole, an unofficial swimming and jumping spot on the Sandy River near Farmington, ME.
 Find directions, access notes, and safety tips.

 Phillips and Farmington boast rich histories tied to logging, railroads, and early industrial development.
 Woolen Mill Hole’s name evokes a connection to the region’s mill-driven past.